Aortic stenosis: Auscultation

-The first heart sound may be followed by a sharp ejection sound ("ejection click") best heard at the lower left sternal border and the apex, and, thus, appear to be "split".
+The first heart sound may be followed by a sharp ejection sound ("ejection click") best heard at the lower left sternal border and the apex, and thus, appears to be "split".
 The ejection sound, caused by the impact of left ventricular outflow against the partially fused aortic valve leaflets, is more commonly associated with a mobile bicuspid aortic valve than an immobile calcified aortic valve.
 The intensity of this sound does not vary with respiration, which helps distinguish it from the ejection click produced by a stenotic pulmonary valve, which will diminish slightly in intensity during inspiration.

 An easily heard systolic, crescendo-decrescendo (i.e., 'ejection') murmur is heard loudest at the upper right sternal border, at the 2nd right intercostal space, and radiates to the carotid arteries bilaterally.
 The murmur increases with squatting and decreases with standing and isometric muscular contraction such as the Valsalva maneuver, which helps distinguish it from hypertrophic obstructive cardiomyopathy (HOCM).
 The murmur is louder during expiration but is also easily heard during inspiration.
 The more severe the degree of the stenosis, the later the peak occurs in the crescendo-decrescendo of the murmur.

 The second heart sound (A2) tends to become decreased and softer as the aortic stenosis becomes more severe.
-This is a result of the increasing calcification of the valve preventing it from "snapping" shut and producing a sharp, loud sound.
-Due to increases in left ventricular pressure from the stenotic aortic valve, over time the ventricle may hypertrophy, resulting in diastolic dysfunction.
+This is a result of the increasing calcification of the valve, preventing it from "snapping" shut and producing a sharp, loud sound.
+Due to increases in left ventricular pressure from the stenotic aortic valve, over time, the ventricle may hypertrophy, resulting in diastolic dysfunction.
 As a result, there may be a fourth heart sound due to the stiff ventricle.
 With continued increases in ventricular pressure, dilatation of the ventricle will occur, and a third heart sound may be manifest.

 Finally, aortic stenosis often co-exists with some degree of aortic insufficiency (aortic regurgitation).
 Hence, the physical exam in aortic stenosis may also reveal signs of the latter, for example, an early diastolic decrescendo murmur.
 Indeed, when both valve abnormalities are present, the expected findings of either may be modified or may not even be present.
 Rather, new signs that reflect the presence of simultaneous aortic stenosis and insufficiency, e.g., pulsus bisferiens, emerge.

 According to a meta-analysis, the most useful findings for ruling in aortic stenosis in the clinical setting were slow rate of rise of the carotid pulse (positive likelihood ratio ranged 2.8–130 across studies), mid to late peak intensity of the murmur (positive likelihood ratio, 8.0–101), and decreased intensity of the second heart sound (positive likelihood ratio, 3.1–50).